openharmony/docs/en/device-dev/porting/porting-thirdparty-cmake.md

 1. Set up the OpenHarmony environment.

     Using Hi3516D V300 as an example, compile the OpenHarmony image and burn it to the development board.
 For details, see [Developing the First Example Program Running on Hi3518](../quick-start/quickstart-lite-steps-hi3516-running.md).

     The following screen is displayed after a successful login to the OS.

-    **Figure  1** Successful startup of OpenHarmony<a name="fig13279524162418"></a>
+    **Figure 1** Successful startup of OpenHarmony
     ![](figures/successful-startup-of-openharmony.png "successful-startup-of-openharmony")

 2. Mount the **nfs** directory and put the executable file **cctest** into the **test** directory \(listed in [Table 2](#table1452412391911)\) to the **nfs** directory.
 3. Perform the test cases.

     If the double-conversion library is not cross-compiled, you can execute the test cases by running the **make test** command and obtain the result via CMake.
 However, this command is not applicable to the library after cross-compilation.
 This way, you can perform the test cases by executing the generated test case files.

     -   After the **nfs** directory is successfully mounted, run the following command to list all items in the test cases:

      ```
      cd nfs